SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 7. Marshall's Beach

 This is one of the San Francisco beaches that is only easy to find if you know where to look.
-It isn't something you will stumble upon and why it makes the perfect location for a nude beach.
+It isn't something you will stumble upon, which is why it makes the perfect location for a nude beach.

-To find it the entrance to this beach along the Battery to Beach trail.
-There aren't any signs so be on the look out for some worn paths that will take you to this gorgeous retreat.
+The entrance to this beach is along the Battery to Beach Trail in the Presidio.
+There aren't any signs, so be on the look out for some worn paths that will take you to this gorgeous retreat.

 >> More about visiting Marshall's Beach